lee-lindley/github_blog/_posts/2022-04-10-hierarchical-profiler-context-switch.md

 beast could be a weirdo.
 But we have anomalous behavior in the simple substring operation as well (SPLIT_CSV.L_SUBSTR) and that has nothing to do with the regular expression engine.

-What the problem operations all have in common is reading and/or writing character data.
+What the problem operations all have in common is reading and/or writing character data in memory.
 It may be that each of these operations incur the context switch penalty as they negotiate the "other" memory space.